 Tanvi obtained her B.S. in Electrical Engineering from the University of Illinois Urbana – Champaign (2005), and her J.D. from DePaul University (2011).
 Tanvi first became involved with SABA Chicago Foundation in 2018 as a Board Member.

 Anshuman is an Adjunct Professor at Loyola University Chicago School of Law in the Legal Writing Department.
 Anshuman previously served as a board member and honorary board member for the Asian American Bar Association of Greater Chicago.
-He earned his bachelor of science from Northwestern University and his J.D. from the University of Wisconsin Law School, and his L.L.M. in Taxation from Northwestern Pritzker School of Law.
+He earned his B.S. in Communications from Northwestern University, his J.D. from the University of Wisconsin Law School, and his L.L.M. in Taxation from Northwestern Pritzker School of Law.